rsapkf/www/src/writing/blog/current-note-taking-setup.md/index.md

   I have always been a [Firefox](https://www.mozilla.org/en-US/firefox/new/) user.
 I use [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/) as my primary browser.
 For links that I'd rather not share with the world, I use [Firefox Sync](https://support.mozilla.org/en-US/products/firefox/sync).
 There are multiple folders and hierarchies with weird names that I personally use to sort my bookmarks.
 For example, I use it to store:

-  - YouTube Playlists + custom Playlists (as opposed to YouTube's "Save to Library" and "Liked videos" feature),
+  - YouTube playlists + custom playlists (as opposed to YouTube's "Save to Library" and "Liked videos" features),
-  - Reddit threads / memes (as apposed to Reddit's "save" feature,
+  - Reddit threads/memes (as apposed to Reddit's "save" feature,
-  - IMDb links (instead of IMDb's "Lists),
+  - IMDb links (instead of IMDb's "Lists"),
-  - Twitter posts (instead of Twitter's "Likes),
+  - Twitter posts (instead of Twitter's "Likes"),
   - Bookmarklets,
   - interesting Instagram profiles (e.g. [@electricpants](https://www.instagram.com/electricpants/)),
-  - Spotify / YouTube Music links
+  - Spotify/YouTube Music links
   - resources that I should check later,
   - other temporary links, tutorials to follow, etc).